layer3switch/metrilyx-2.0/docs/UserGuide.md

 	}

 ### Firing Events
-The event structure to fire an event is shown below.
-To fire an event submit a POST request with the body below.
+Events can be submitted to Metrilyx via the API.
+The 2 available options are:
+- Provided script fire-event.py
+- Submitting a HTTP POST request.

 ##### fire-event.py
-This is a helper script that can be sued to fire an event.
-Issue:
+This is a helper script that can be used to fire an event.
+To see the available options issue the following command:

-	./fire-event.py -h
+	./bin/fire-event.py -h
-to see options and syntax.

 ##### Using HTTP POST method.
 When using POST requests, they should be made to the **/api/annotations** endpoint.
 The description of the POST payload is described below.